IPod Touch (5th generation): Software

 The fifth generation iPod Touch features iOS, Apple's mobile operating system.

 Initially shipped with iOS 6, which was released on September 19, 2012, it can play music, movies, television shows, eBooks, audiobooks, and podcasts and can sort its media library by songs, artists, albums, videos, playlists, genres, composers, podcasts, audiobooks, and compilations.
 Users can rotate their device horizontally to landscape mode to access Cover Flow.
 This feature shows the different album covers in a scroll-through photo library.
 Scrolling is achieved by swiping a finger across the screen.
 Alternatively, headset controls can be used to pause, play, skip, and repeat tracks.
 However, the EarPods that come with the iPod do not include a remote and mic.

 Like the iPhone 4S and later models, the fifth generation iPod Touch was the first in the iPod Touch line-up to support Siri, which allows the user to operate the device by spoken commands.
 The software was improved in iOS 6 to include the ability to make restaurant reservations, launch apps, dictate Facebook or Twitter (now X) updates, retrieve movie reviews and detailed sports statistics.
 Some newer applications and features that came with iOS 6 included Apple Maps, Passbook and screen mirroring.
 AirPlay was made available, which allows screen mirroring through an Apple TV or other supported external device allows the screen of the iPod Touch to be mirrored, and was the first generation of the iPod Touch to support it.

 iOS 7 was released on September 18, 2013 to all iOS devices.
 This generation was the only iPod Touch in the iPod Touch line-up to run iOS 7.
 On June 2, 2014, it was announced that the iPod Touch 5th generation would receive iOS 8 that fall.
 It was released on September 17, 2014.

 It was confirmed on June 8, 2015, at WWDC 2015 that the iPod Touch 5th generation would support iOS 9.
 This made it the first iPod touch to support 4 major versions of iOS being iOS 6, iOS 7, iOS 8 and iOS 9.
-Other A5-based devices also supported iOS 9 including the iPad 2 (6 major iOS versions), the iPhone 4s (5 major iOS versions) and the iPad mini 1st generation (4 major iOS versions). iOS 9.3.5 is the last update that supports the iPod Touch 5th generation as it is incompatible iOS 10 along with the iPhone 4s, iPad 2 and 3, and iPad mini 1st generation due to hardware limitations.
+Other A5-based devices also supported iOS 9 including the iPad 2 (6 major iOS versions), the iPhone 4s (5 major iOS versions) and the iPad mini 1st generation (4 major iOS versions). iOS 9.3.5 is the last update that supports the iPod Touch 5th generation as it is incompatible with iOS 10 along with the iPhone 4s, iPad 2 and 3, and iPad mini 1st generation due to hardware limitations.